HabaCo/PingTool/README.md

     // set target host
     pingTool.destination = "127.0.0.1"

-    // run asynchronized with arguments from options builder pingTool.runSync().also { pingResult ->
+    // run synchronized with arguments from options builder pingTool.runSync().also { pingResult ->
         // do stuff with pingResult
     }

-    // or run asynchronized with custom arguments pingTool.runSync(" -i 200 ").also { pingResult ->
+    // or run synchronized with custom arguments pingTool.runSync(" -i 200 ").also { pingResult ->
             // do stuff with pingResult
         }